Fire-Ferret44/cs50-final/docs/thought-journal.md

 What would be computationally easier and what would be more scalable?
 What if suddenly there are 3 slots?
 Do some things automatically move the consistency checking?

 I want to keep the unary and binary constraints I had put in this model and add to basic model 2 because it looks nice and neat and may be useful in the future.
 Instead of deleting.

+## 17 - 19 September 2025

+Break for course

+## 20 September 2025

+Update basic model 2 with the ordered unary and binary constraints

+## 21 September 2025

+Updated terminal commands with .bashrc (changing pythn3 to python)

+## 22 September 2025

+Long break to focus on clinical learning and shifts and shadowing.
+Needed some help accessing different files in the directory from sub-folders.

+## 6 November 2025

+Returned to finish project.
+Definitely will take time to think through concepts again and understand what I have done so far.
+A bit frustrating to have lapsed so much time.
+For now it will be important to just finish an MVP that I can hand in and if I wanted to I could work on another project to have live on a webpage somewhere if I want to carry on with the project.

+Today the focus is on reviewing the manual algorithm steps in the basic and intermediate models then to move on to practical implication.